Pollora/documentation/post-types.md

 # Post Types

-Pollora offers two different ways to create custom post types:

-1. **Using PHP Attributes (Recommended)** - A modern, declarative approach using PHP 8 attributes
-2. **Using the Configuration File** - Define post types in the `config/post-types.php` file
+Pollora uses PHP 8 attributes to declare custom post types.
+This approach provides a clean, declarative syntax and better organization of your post types.

-## 1. Using PHP Attributes (Recommended)
+## Using PHP Attributes

 The most elegant way to define custom post types in Pollora is by using PHP 8 attributes.
 This approach provides a clean, declarative syntax and better organization of your post types.